 If you notice subtle changes in leaf coloration, such as yellow, red, or orange stippling then your plants are likely suffering from mineral or vitamin deficiencies.
 The same is true if there is browning along leaf margins or failure for buds to fruit or open.
 LED grow room glasses allow you to examine leaves, foliage, and buds in detail.
 This is important because the same symptoms that appear as nutrient deficiencies might have other causes when inspected closely.

 Subtle differences in discoloration and patterns of damage, like ragged edges or higher densities of necrotic tissue in the center of a brown spot, indicate a fungal infection and not a vitamin or mineral deficiency.
 When discoloration appears in a mosaic pattern, it is likely a viral infection.
 These highly contagious infections can ruin generations of tomato crops if not identified correctly.

 In addition to foliage discoloration, it is important for gardeners and growers to compare leaves and stems.
 Identifying growth habit changes as well as possible deformities will help you maintain a strong and viable crop.

 Greenhouse workers and others in the horticulture industry are protected by OSHA safety standards.
 UV rays emitted by LED lights are capable of causing damage to workers’ vision.
 In these instances LED grow room glasses offer protection from UV rays.
 Additionally, options like fog-proof lenses are helpful in highly humid growing spaces.

-In some industries, harvest time is a meticulous and labor intensive exercise.
+In some industries, harvest time is a meticulous and labor-intensive exercise.
 Employees must pay close attention when clipping buds or they will risk damaging future harvests.
-Limiting eye strain helps employees but also improves quality of harvest while protecting future generations of crops.
+Limiting eye strain helps employees but also improves the quality of harvest while protecting future generations of crops.